yahaiii/Yahaiii/README.md

 My name is Yahaiii, I am a newbie developer and I am currently on the ALX Software Engineering programme working my way to become a full stack software engineer.
 I am excited about my journey and learning new things every day.

-I have been practicing and experimenting with different languages such as C, JavaScript (TypeScript) and Python.
-I am currently focused on mastering backend development with Node.js, Express and Postgres.

-You can find my recent projects here on my profile, such as a:
+You can find my recent projects here on my profile, such as:
 - simple Image Processing API built with Sharp, an image processing module, and node.js
-- Storefront Backend app built with Postgres and Express
 - fully functional store built with Angular
 - personal portfolio website.

 I am open to feedback and suggestions, so please feel free to reach out to me with any thoughts or ideas you may have.
-I am also open to working with others on new projects, and I am always excited to collaborate.

-I will continue to update my profile as I grow and develop my skills, so please check back for new projects and updates.

-In my free time, I like to practice and continue learning new technologies, and try to build new things.
+In my free time, I like to learn about AI.

 Join my journey and let's learn together!